What Is the Circle of Doom in Public Speaking (and How to Avoid It)

 The Circle of Doom is the cycle that begins when one bad speaking experience defines how you see yourself as a speaker.
 It usually starts with a single mistake, then spirals into fear and avoidance.

-Here’s how it typically unfolds:
+Here is how it typically unfolds:

-Something goes wrong while speaking.
+Something goes wrong while you are speaking.

 You replay and overanalyse the mistake afterwards.